coreos/fedora-coreos-pipeline/HACKING.md

 oc cluster up --version v3.6.1
 ```

+Note that `oc cluster up/down` will require running as root, to
+communicate with the docker daemon.
+However, the other steps in
+this guide can (and should) be run as non-root.

 To have persistent configs and data, I would recommend specifying the
 dirs to use.